Sholtee/warehouse/README.md

 - (Optional) Set up the `root` password by changing the value of `services.localstack-setup.environment.ROOT_PASSWORD` in `docker-compose.yml`
 - Run `.\Run-Local.ps1`

-To access the app via API explorer go to [https://localhost:1986/](https://localhost:1986/)

 To query items using cURL:
 - `curl --location 'https://localhost:1986/api/v1/login' --header 'Authorization: Basic cm9vdDptZWR2ZWRpc3pub2VtYmVy'`
 - Grab the session token from the `Set-Cookie` header